thewca/wca-regulations/wca-guidelines.md

 - 7d+) [ADDITION] The temperature of the competition area should be 21 to 25 degrees Celsius.
 - 7f1a+) [CLARIFICATION] A full-size mat should have minimum dimensions of 30cm (left to right) by 25cm (front to back).
+- 7f1a++) [ADDITION] Organizers should strongly consider modifications to make Stackmat timers more robust against common incidents, such as making the buttons more difficult to press by accident (e.g. by attaching O-rings around the buttons) and securing the battery more firmly (e.g. by padding the battery compartment).
 - 7h2+) [ADDITION] Competitors in a Competitors Area who are waiting between attempts should not be able to see the puzzles of the competitors on stage.

-## <article-8><competitions><competitions> Article 8: Competitions

-- 8a5+) [RECOMMENDATION] The competition should have at least 12 competitors.
-- 8a7+) [ADDITION] Organizers should strongly consider modifications to make Stackmat timers more robust against common incidents, such as making the buttons more difficult to press by accident (e.g. by attaching O-rings around the buttons) and securing the battery more firmly (e.g. by padding the battery compartment).

 ## <article-9><events><events> Article 9: Events